MDic-s-Preservation-Archives/MUAM/The Story/README.md

 I finished my meal and sat there at the table with a empty tray, I do not even know what it tasted like, I was like a machine that went thru the movement of eating but my mind was stuck on Sander-son..
 What was this feeling I am having...
 I looked over and stared at Sander-son's eyes....
 He gave me a stern look and nodded.
 I got up from my table and proceeded to walk to wards him and he stares at the direction of his office.
 The wooden door closed behind me as we both entered.
-The click of the lock was heard but I was more focus on the open chair in front of me when I entered.
+The click of the lock was heard but I was more focused on the open chair in front of me when I entered.
 He had a corner desk with a lamp and laptop, no windows were visible.
 He lifted our hands to my mouth and kissed the back of his.
 "Thank you for coming in.
 It's the first time anyone spoke to me with their eyes at a grand opening.
 Honestly, I always felt abandoned on opening days with the new restaurant.
 People tend to be more interested in just getting their food and leaving.
 "So, I need to ask, this isn't weird for you?"
 He spoke softly.
 "Why?
 Is it weird for you?"
 I then replied